Skillet Lamb Lyulya Kebab

-Fragrant, spicy, melting in the mouth - you'll lick your fingers!
-Lamb kebab can be cooked not only in a frying pan, but also in the oven, in an aerogrill, microwave, on a campfire.
-Use spices and herbs to your liking.
+Fragrant, spiced, melt-in-your-mouth — finger-licking good!
+Lamb lyulya kebab can be cooked in a skillet, but also in the oven, in a convection grill, in the microwave, or over a campfire.
+Use whatever spices and herbs you like.

 wellaAuthor avatar